kaidez/kaidez.com/_drafts/2013-11-11-wordpress-require.md

 {% endprism %}
 > *This assumes jquery was loaded before the require call.
 If so, then this approach means requirejs will not load another version of jquery."*

 Yup...kicking myself for missing the obvious.
-James' example to uses the `require()` method where I used `define()`, but the end results in terms of detecting jQuery's presence before mapping it as a module dependency would be the same.
+James' example to uses the `require()` method where my code used `define()`, but the end result is the same.

+Simply put,  in terms of detecting jQuery's presence before mapping it as a module dependency would be the same.

 I tested this inside of WordPress and it worked like a charm, but it meant that jQuery would be placed in a `<script>` tag on my page and be excluded from my final RequireJS build.
 I was very stubborn about managing all my site's JavaScript with RequireJS so I could better understand how RequireJS works.